 An introduction to hosting

 Anyone interested in hosting should make contact with the link.
-The process begins with a home visit from members of our committee.
-During the visit, both parties can ask questions to become better informed about the process.
-The majority of our host families are either families with young children, or host parents of an age where their own children have left home.
-We recommend hosting two children at a time, as it's easier for the children to have someone of their own age and nationality to spend time with at your house.
-A single child is suitable for host families with children of a similar age.
+The process begins with a home visit from members of our organising Committee.
+During this home visit, both parties can ask questions to help you become better informed about the process.
+The majority of our host families are either families with young children of a similar age to the Belarusian children whom are visiting or are of an age where their own children have grown up and left the family home.
+We recommend having at least one another child in the house for your Belarusian child to spend time with, to play and interact with.
+This child can either be your own child, or another Belarusian child.
+Families without their own children of a similar age, we would recommend hosting two Belarusian children at a time, as it's easier for the children to have someone of their own age and nationality to spend time with at your house.
+Families with children of a similar age will find either hosting either one or two children suitable.
 It is surprising how well children can understand each other and play together without a common language.
-Children can share a room with your own children of a similar age and the same gender.
-Anyone interested needs to be DBS checked (all members of the household above 16 years of age, this is free).

 We partake is numerous activities over the three week period.
 Including rockclimbing, sailing, day trips to the seaside, waterparks and more.
-The idea for the visit is to give the children a break from their daily life.
-The area they live in is a poor, rural area of Belarus, which has been greatly affected by the Chernobyl disaster, which has left the land poisoned.
+The idea for the visit is to give the children an adventure to remember and make the very most of their three weeks in our country.
+The area they live in is a poor, rural area of Belarus, which has been greatly affected by the Chernobyl disaster.
 Bringing them to the UK gives the children a much needed break, giving them a small health boost and exposing them to a different culture.
 This is an experience they can carry with them for a lifetime, one which we hope installs a greater level of ambition for their own lives.

-The health-related benefits of the visit includes an eye test and sometimes a dental check up.
+The health-related benefits of the visit includes an eye test.
 Some children arrive severely malnourished and go home looking much healthier and with a noticeable weight gain.
 We also financially support the families of the neediest children once they return home.

 As a Charity, Chernobyl Children’s Lifeline’s reason for being is not just relief of poverty or providing holidays for poor children.
 It exists because of the difference we can make to the lives of children growing up with the long-term health effects of the Chernobyl Nuclear Disaster.
 These children are affected by the contamination, regardless of whether they are the son or daughter of a statesman or of the poorest farmer.
 Only time will eliminate Belarus and Ukraine of the problems caused by the Chernobyl disaster.
-However, poverty and ill health can be relieved and alleviated.
+However, poverty and ill health can be relieved and alleviated in a much shorter timespan.

 If you would like to read more detail about hosting, please continue to the next page.